 - Felicity Topp - Peninsula Health

-Chair, HSV Board and Chair, Corporate Services and ICT Committee
+Chair, HSV Board and Chair, Major Projects and ICT Committee

 Lance Wallace was appointed as Chair of the HSV Board in January 2021.

-Lance has also Chaired the DHHS Accredited purchasing unit, is a former member of the Victorian Government purchasing Board and has recently been appointed to the Board of Eastern Health.
+Lance is a former Chair of the DHHS Accredited purchasing unit, is a former member of the Victorian Government Purchasing Board and is also currently on the Board of Eastern Health.

 Chair, Procurement and Supply Chain Committee